eike-welk/scala-symbolic-algebra-examples/README.rst

 Required Software
 =================

-The revision control program *Mercurial* is necessary to download the software.

 Either a working *Scala* installation (programs ``scalac`` and ``scala``) on a Unix-like operating system.
 (On Windows you have to come up with the right command to compile the sources and run them yourself.)